Problem Package Format

 Each test case can supply input via standard input, command-line arguments, and/or the file system.
 These options are not exclusive.
 For a test case with base name test, the file test.in is piped to the submission as standard input.
 The submission will be run with the args sequence defined in the test.yaml file as command-line arguments.
 Note that usually the submission's entry point, whether it be a binary or an interpreted file, will be the absolute first command line argument.
 However, there exist languages, such as Java, where there is no initial command line argument representing the entry point.

-The directory test.files, if it exists, contains privileged data files available to the submission via file I/O. All files in this directory must be copied into the submission's working directory after compiling, but before executing the submission, possibly overwriting the compiled submission file or included data in the case of name conflicts.
+The directory test.files, if it exists, contains input files available to the submission via file I/O. All files in this directory must be copied into the submission's working directory after compiling, but before executing the submission, possibly overwriting the compiled submission file or included data in the case of name conflicts.

 Illustrations

-One illustration file may be provided per test case.
+An illustration provides a visualization of the associated test case, meant for the judges.
+At most one illustration file may be provided per test case.
 The file must share the base name of the associated test case.
-Illustration files are meant to be privileged information.
 The supported file extensions are .png, .jpg, jpeg, and .svg.

 Test Case Configuration